 Once the majority of the soap is gelled, I take the crockpot out of the base, remove the plastic wrap and give it a stir.
 After mixing the hot process soap, I will check the temperature with my infrared thermometer.
 In most cases, the soap will temp between 200° F (93° C) and 220° F (104° C).

 If you wanted to put the soap in the mold at this point, you can.
 Even if the soap is not fully gelled, it will finish saponifying in the mold which is why I don’t stress about confirming if the soap is fully cooked via a zap test or pheno.
 It does not matter: it will finish itself off in the mold!

 Wait, what is a zap test?
 A zap test is an old-fashioned way to check a soap mixture for the presence of lye by touching it to your tongue.
 If it feels zappy or sharp, like touching a battery to your tongue, it’s not done yet.
 While I have done a zap test, I don’t recommend it at all!
 Not only does soap taste bad, but it is dangerous and can give you a chemical burn or thermal burn if the soap has too much lye present or is too hot.
+(The zap test is also a safety, liability, and GMP nightmare for soap business owners, with or without employees.)
 I much prefer to go by temperature and look rather than risking my tongue!

 If you want to add any fragrance or additives like honey or goat milk, you will want to let the soap cool down before adding them.
 Adding honey or goat milk to really hot soap can cause the sugars to scorch, and the soap will turn brown.
 If you add a fragrance to soap that it is too hot, it can vaporize and your soap won’t have as much scent.
 Your soap room will be heavily scented though!
 Ask me why my husband made me promise to never make patchouli soap again early on in my hot process days. 😉